 Science requires us to have the courage to let our beautiful theories die public deaths at the hands of ugly facts.
 Indeed, our replication also failed to replicate part of a study published by one of us—Arceneaux and colleagues—which found that physiological reactions to disgusting images correlated with immigration attitudes.
 Our takeaway is not that the original study’s researchers did anything wrong.
 To the contrary, members of the original author team—Kevin Smith, John Hibbing, John Alford and Matthew Hibbing—were very supportive of the entire process, a reflection of the understanding that science requires us to go where the facts lead us.
 If only journals like Science were willing to lead the way.

-The problem is not necessarily one of political bias, but rather an academic bias against replication studies.
+but rather an academic bias against replication studies.
 It is much more exciting to announce finding X than to announce years later that finding X was not really accurate.